-Staff will bring the Committee's recommendation to the full Board for consideration.
-Upon direction from the full Board, staff will continue participating in regional project conversations and will advocate for District interests in long term uses of the SCNSA.
+Upon direction from the Board, staff will continue participating in regional project conversations and will advocate for District interests in long term uses of the SCSNSA.
 Staff will continue to engage with the Board as future Shoreline Levee alignment, designs, and neighboring partnerships develop over the next several years.
+If the General Manager's recommendation is approved, staff will begin pursuing Alternative 1B (low-intensity habitat enhancement options) like vegetation management, spreading of camouflaging materials, and predator management.
+Funds for these actions would be proposed in a future year budget and action plan.